Newcastle City Baths: History

+The Turkish baths were unique among those provided by local authorities.
+Whereas hot air was normally directed into the hottest room and passed onwards to the others (cooling as it progressed), in these baths, fresh filtered clean air at the required temperature was fed into each hot room separately.
+The cooling-room had a simple inlaid floor decoration, a circular glazed dome, curtained changing and relaxation cubicles, and mahogany panelled furniture and doors.

 In November 2012, Newcastle City Council announced that, as part of a wider cost-cutting process, the future of the City Hall and the adjacent City Baths was under review, with a number of options being considered including closure or handing over the venue to an external operator.

 In April 2016 it was announced that the Fusion Lifestyle, a leisure charity, had taken over management of the venue and work commenced on a restoration programme at a cost of £7.5 million, which involved converting the main swimming pool into a gym area while a second, smaller pool, was retained for swimming.
-The gym and swimming pool re-opened to the public in January 2020.
+The gym and swimming pool re-opened to the public in January 2020, and, following restoration of the building's glass dome, the Turkish baths re-opened in April 2024.